FlorianRupp/g-pcgrl/README.md

 # G-PCGRL: Procedural Graph Data Generation via Reinforcement Learning

-This is the code base for the conference paper of the same name, to be published in the proceedings of the IEEE Conference on Games 2024.
+This is the code base for the conference paper of the same name, published in the proceedings of the IEEE Conference on Games 2024.

 ### TL;DR;
 * G-PCGRL is a controllable approach to using [PCGRL](https://cdn.aaai.org/ojs/7416/7416-52-10717-1-2-20200923.pdf)  to generate graph data by manipulating a graph’s